The Best Ekiben of Western Japan

 Take a look at Western Japan's top 5 most delicious "ekiben" to eat on Japan bullet trains!
 Order your Japan Rail Pass online today.

-Travel with your ekiben
+Travel by train with your ekiben

 Sansai tsuwabuki bento - Yamaguchi Line, Tsuwano station